I wanted to go through some accurate hip pain diagnosis that can help you get real results.

 #3 – Knee to Chest

-Begin in a nice and upright sitting position on the floor.
+Begin in an upright sitting position on the floor.
 Bring the knees close to your chest.
 First, check if one knee is closer to your chest than the other.
 Second, check if one side has greater resistance than the other.
-If one of those have greater resistance, then you need to address the muscle imbalances in the hip.
+If one of those has greater resistance, then you need to address the muscle imbalances in the hip.

 Knee to Chest